Pricing Under Distress

 (with Andres Fernandez, Daniel Guzman, Ernesto Pasten, and Felipe Saffie)

-When uncertainty increases, it creates two confounding effects: a realization effect and an anticipation effect.
-In a menu cost model, while the realization effect increases the frequency of price changes, the anticipation effect reduces it.
-By using the 2019 riots in Chile as a quasi-natural experiment, we show that the pricing behavior of supermarkets is consistent with a pure anticipation effect: during the 31-day period following the start of the Riots, supermarkets reduce the frequency of price changes by about 50% and, conditional on a price change, the absolute magnitude of price changes is about 20% larger.
-A quantitative menu cost model with news about a future increase in idiosyncratic demand dispersion calibrated to Chilean product-level data can deliver the pricing dynamics observed during the Riots.
-We show that the
+Uncertainty triggers two confounding effects: a realization and an anticipation effect.
+By using the 2019 riots in Chile as a quasi-natural experiment, we show that the pricing behavior of supermarkets is consistent with a pure anticipation effect: during the 31-day period following the start of the Riots, supermarkets reduce the frequency of price changes and, conditional on a price change, the absolute magnitude of price changes increase.
+A quantitative menu cost model with news about a future increase in idiosyncratic demand dispersion can deliver these pricing dynamics.
+The effectiveness of monetary policy crucially depends on the timing of the intervention.

 First Draft : December 2021